martinloren/HScope/HS10X/HS101-PRO/Readme.md

 ## Versions
 ### V1.2 SOP
 Latest version.
 It uses SOP-8 version for the MCP6S21.
+No improvements vs V1.1.

 ### V1.1 MSOP
 Original version.
 It uses MSOP-8 version for the MCP6S21.